vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 188 commits since the previous release, including 91 fixes.
+More than 192 commits since the previous release, including 92 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Wed Dec 20 01:45:17 UTC 2023.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Thu Dec 21 02:02:06 UTC 2023.

 HIGHLIGHTS-PLACEHOLDER